Biden keeps Democratic caucus lead in Nevada poll, Warren rising

 Former Vice President Joe Biden has a commanding lead among Democratic caucus voters in Nevada, but Sen. Elizabeth Warren has risen quickly into second place, according to a new Emerson College poll.

-The poll of likely Democratic caucus goers, with an error margin of 4.6 percentage points, shows Biden with 30 percent support, Warren with 22 percent and Sen. Bernie Sanders, I-Vt., with 19 percent.
-Three other candidates — Sen. Kamala Harris, D-Calif., South Bend, Indiana Mayor Pete Buttigieg and businessman Andrew Yang — are tied for fourth place at 5 percent each.
+The poll of likely Democratic caucusgoers, with a margin of error of 4.6 percentage points, shows Biden with 30 percent support, Warren with 22 percent and Sen. Bernie Sanders, I-Vt., with 19 percent.
+Three other candidates — Sen. Kamala Harris, D-Calif.; South Bend, Indiana, Mayor Pete Buttigieg; and businessman Andrew Yang — are tied for fourth place at 5 percent each.

-Billionaire Tom Steyer registered at 3 percent in the poll, with all other candidates at 1 percent or less.
-Seven percent of those surveyed said they preferred someone else.
+Billionaire Tom Steyer registered at 3 percent in the poll; all other candidates were at 1 percent or less.
+Additionally, 7 percent of those surveyed said they preferred someone else.

 The poll was conducted between Oct.
 31 and Nov.
-2. In a similar survey conducted at the end of March, Biden held the lead with 26 percent, with Sanders in second place at 23 percent.
+2. In a similar survey at the end of March, Biden led with 26 percent, and Sanders was in second place at 23 percent.
 Former Texas Congressman Beto O’Rourke and Warren tied for third, with 10 percent.

 Biden’s campaign reacted warmly to the news.